DanielVain/angular-routing/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Homework

+1. create component to display server details from server info (child component of server-info)
+2. create button to toggle the status of the selected server ( server-info child component)
+3. when server status is
+   1. true:
+      then in servers route the server button must be green
+   2. false: then server button must be red (subject)